Jonath-z/assistant-deBot/README.md

-# **Dai - Decentralized AI Chatbot on ICP**
+# **De-assistant - Decentralized AI Assistant Chatbot on ICP**

+### **Attention**

+This codebase is intended for testing purposes, and several improvements need to be implemented before it can be utilized in real production applications.

-Dai is a decentralized AI chatbot built on the Internet Computer Protocol (ICP).
+De-assistant is a decentralized AI assistant chatbot built on the Internet Computer Protocol (ICP).
 This README provides guidance on setting up and running the application.

 ## **Setup**